Prescott Social Security Disability Lawyer | Phillips Law Group

 After the death of a spouse, an individual may qualify for benefits if he or she is 60 years or older.
 However, if the spouse has an eligible medical condition, the applicant’s required minimum age is reduced to 50 years but he or she must still meet all SSA-qualifying criteria for disability.

-We invite you to discuss your potential disability benefit options with one of our attorneys at Phillips Law Group.
+We invite you to discuss your potential disability benefits options with one of our attorneys at Phillips Law Group.
 The consultation is free, and it is also a good opportunity for you to get answers to your questions about the SSD application process.

 What Documents You Will Need for Your SSD Application